Niger Food Guide

 Grilled Meat

 Grilled meat, particularly beef, goat, or lamb, is a popular food in Niger.
-It is often marinated in spices and herbs before grilling, giving it a flavorful and aromatic taste.
-Grilled meat is commonly sold by street vendors and is also served in restaurants.
-It is often eaten with rice, millet porridge, or other staple foods.
+Often marinated in spices and herbs before grilling, giving it a flavorful and aromatic taste.
+Commonly sold by street vendors and served in restaurants with rice, millet porridge, or other staple foods.

 Fish

 Fish is a source of protein in Niger, especially in areas near the Niger River.
-It is often grilled, fried, or stewed, and can be served with rice, vegetables, or sauces.
-Common types of fish consumed in Niger include Nile perch, tilapia, and catfish.
-Fish provides essential nutrients and is a valuable part of the Nigerien diet.
+Often grilled, fried, or stewed, served with rice, vegetables, or sauces.
+Common types of fish consumed include Nile perch, tilapia, and catfish.

 Regional Cuisine Highlights